check-spelling-sandbox/cilium/Documentation/network/servicemesh/envoy-traffic-management.rst

 traffic marked as flowing to or from the proxy at this stage.
 (This assumes you don't already have any Layer 7 policies in place affecting this traffic.)

-Verify that you get a 404 error response if you curl to the non-existent URL ``/foo`` on these services:
+Verify that you get a 404 error response if you curl to the nonexistent URL ``/foo`` on these services:

 .. code-block:: shell-session